 PRPA participates in the ShoreZone habitat mapping initiative.
-ShoreZone is a nearshore habitat classification system developed in the 1980s and 1990s.
+ShoreZone is an aerial imaging, nearshore habitat classification system developed in the 1980s and 1990s.
+The program was initially developed for the British Columbia Ministry of Environment but has since become a widely used method and inventory for assessing coastal habitats.
 Nearshore habitats include shallow subtidal, intertidal shoreline and supratidal fringe areas.
 The purpose is to generate a georeferenced and searchable database of the shoreline so it can be used for analysis and planning purposes.
 ShoreZone data is collected at regular intervals which provides a baseline that can be compared through time.
 The most recent ShoreZone inventory for the Prince Rupert Harbour and the surrounding area was completed between 2014 and 2017 and included 1,263 kilometres of mapped shoreline.

-ShoreZone data classifies the shoreline by several different metrics.
+ShoreZone data classifies the shoreline by several different metrics:

-- Physical Attributes the type of shoreline (rocky, riparian, different sediment classes) - NOAA Environmental Sensitivity Index (ESI) (classifies shoreline based on their sensitivity to oil spills) - Oil Residence Index (classifies shoreline, based on the amount of time an oil spill could be expected to impact a given section of shoreline) - Coastal Vulnerability Module (CVM) Flooding Sensitivity (classification based on flood susceptibility) - Shoreline Modifications (anthropogenic alterations of the shoreline) - Biological Wave Exposure (how exposed the shoreline is to wave action) - Marine Flora Mapping (the extent of different types of marine flora)
+- Physical Attributes the type of shoreline (rocky, riparian, different sediment classes) - NOAA Environmental Sensitivity Index (ESI) (classifies shoreline based on its sensitivity to oil spills) - Oil Residence Index (classifies shoreline, based on the amount of time an oil spill could be expected to impact a given section of shoreline) - Coastal Vulnerability Module (CVM) Flooding Sensitivity (classification based on flood susceptibility) - Shoreline Modifications (anthropogenic alterations of the shoreline) - Biological Wave Exposure (how exposed the shoreline is to wave action) - Marine Flora Mapping (the extent of different types of marine flora)